NetApp/FSx-ONTAP-samples-scripts/CloudFormation/Export-FSxN-CloudFormation/README.md

 - For multi availability zone deployments, the script will do the following in regards to the Endpoint IP Address Range:
     - If the file system is in the 198.19.0.0/16 address range (the AWS default), the script will not provide an address range forcing AWS to just allocate a new address range from the 198.19.0.0/16 CIDR block.
     - If it isn't in the 198.19.0.0/16 address range then it will create a parameter so you can specify a new address range for testing purposes, with a default set to the current address range.
 - Since AWS requires you to provide a junction path when creating a volume, if the script finds a volume without a junction path it will set it to `/volume_name`.
-A warning message will be outputed if this happens you alert you.
+A warning message will be outputted if this happens to alert you.
 - Since AWS doesn't allow you to specify these parameters when creating a DP type volume, their current settings will be removed from the CloudFormation template:
     - SecurityStyle
     - SnapshotPolicy
     - StorageEfficiencyEnabled
-- If, for some reason, the script can't find the attributes of the root volume of a SVM (unlikely but there are reasons how this can happen), it will set the security style to 'NTFS' if the SVM has a Active Directory configuration, otherwise it will assume an 'UNIX' security style.
-A warning message will be printed if this happens to alert you.
+- If, for some reason, the script can't find the attributes of the root volume of a SVM (unlikely but there are reasons how this can happen), it will set the security style of the SVM to 'NTFS' if the SVM has a Active Directory configuration, otherwise it will set it to a 'UNIX' security style.
+A warning message will be outputted if this happens to alert you.
+- Since AWS only allows an Active Directory Distinguished Name (DN) to start with "OU=", if the script finds a DN that doesn't start with "OU=" it will ignore it and will output a warning message to alert you.
+However the DN is set to "CN=Computers", which is the default DN that ONTAP will use when joining a domain to AD, it will not output an warning message with the assumption that by not providing a DN it will be set to "CN=Computers".
 - While some testing was performed, hence the `-n` option, not for all possible FSxN configurations were tested.
 If you run into any issues with the script, or have suggestions for improvements, please open an [issue](https://github.com/NetApp/FSx-ONTAP-samples-scripts/issues) on GitHub.

 ## Author Information